22 Secrets Makeup Artists Wish They Could Tell You to Your Face

 We see all kinds of beauty

 When you sit in my chair, there is no judgment.
 I spend most of my time with clients reassuring them that it’s okay for them to be who they are.
 I see everyone’s true beauty, and I’m not focusing on your flaws.
-(To get the skin you’ve always wanted, check out the game-changing anti-aging ingredients that are rocking the skincare world.)
+To get the skin you’ve always wanted, check out the game-changing anti-aging ingredients that are rocking the skincare world.

 Don’t forget gratuity

 Makeup artists provide you with a service.
 Just like you’d tip your bartender or waiter, you should tip your makeup artist too.
 For stylists, tips should be 15 to 20 percent of the total cost of your bill.
+Check out our tipping guide on how to tip in every situation.

 Sometimes glitter isn’t fabulous

 There’s a difference between shimmer and glimmer.
 Shimmer adds a luminous sheen to the skin without being overwhelming to the face.
 Glitter, on the other hand, can be a makeup artist’s worst nightmare.
 It gets everywhere, and it’s not flattering unless it’s done by a professional.
 It also tends to not be a great look after a certain age.
-These are the makeup rules you should know by age 40.

 Contouring isn’t for everyone

 When you ask for heavy, contoured makeup, are you aware it requires constant touchups?
 For the average person, a heavy contour is high maintenance and impractical.
 Most of your favorite celebrities using this technique travel around with a full glam squad to keep their skin powdered and blended behind the scenes.
 This type of makeup is often better left for the stage.
-(These are the must-have makeup touch-up tools to keep in your desk at work.)
+These are the must-have makeup touch-up tools to keep in your desk at work.

 Makeup artists aren’t just for women

 We also assist men with a variety of skin care needs.
 From eye cream and lip balm to a full face of makeup, we help men get ready for when they’re on-camera or in the spotlight.
+Check out these beauty products that should be in every guy’s medicine cabinet.

 Let’s talk about eyebrows